alcionai/corso/website/docs/support/known-issues.md

 * Folders and Calendars containing zero items or subfolders aren't included in the backup.

-* Provides no guarantees the inclusion of data that is moved, added, or deleted from M365 while a backup creation is running.
+* Provides no guarantees the inclusion of data that's moved, added, or deleted from M365 while a backup creation is running.
   The next backup creation will correct any missing data.